yduf/yduf.github.io/_posts/2022-03-12-3dprinter-ender6.md

 - [Bed adhesion](https://www.reddit.com/r/3Dprinting/comments/9g7hmp/ender_3_creality_glass_bed_not_sticking/)
 	- for the 1st layer, bed temp 70
 	- for the 2nd layer, bed 60

+- spring are sensible to heat variation (especially when room temp is close to 30°C)

 [![caption](https://preview.redd.it/jp6mdnn97s361.jpg?width=640&crop=smart&auto=webp&s=68a346a3bfce06b129417b18ed712afeccf10100) ](https://www.reddit.com/r/ender6/comments/k8id45/why_is_the_ender_6_not_getting_as_much_attention/)